LiboMa/hpc-demo-evolvepro/terraform/terraform-parallelcluster-infra/README.md

 ✅ **GPU-Ready**: Support for H100, A100, and L4 instances

 Your AWS ParallelCluster infrastructure is ready for HPC workloads! 🚀

-## 🔒 Sec
-urity Groups Configuration
+## 🔒 Security Groups Configuration

 ### Head Node Security Group
 - **SSH (22)**: From specified CIDR range